Jon Moxley: Professional wrestling style, persona, and reception

+Although his post-WWE work has been mostly lauded, the booking of his fourth AEW World Championship reign and involvement in the Death Riders faction in 2024 and 2025 was met broadly with negative reactions by wrestling journalists and fans, with criticism being given to the angle's lack of direction and repetitiveness.
+In particular, the endings to the 2025 Revolution and Dynasty pay-per-views, which saw Moxley defeat his opponents in controversial fashion following interference, were widely panned.
+Moxley has also been the frequent subject of scorn by notable wrestling personality Jim Cornette, who often derides his wrestling style.

 Submission grappling

 Good began learning mixed martial arts in 2019 for his role in the film Cagefighter: Worlds Collide (2020).
 After he finished filming, he continued training in MMA at Xtreme Couture, which included training with Randy Couture himself.

 Good competed at the NAGA Cincinnati Grappling Championships on July 15, 2023, winning the men's no-gi beginner/super-heavyweight/30+ age division by beating Chris Sailor, the only other competitor in that bracket.
 At the same event, he competed in the men's no-gi beginner/absolute weight division, beating Sailor again in the first round before losing by submission in the second round.

 Good returned to competition at Twisted Tournament: Cincinnati on August 19, entering two white belt divisions again but losing all of his matches.

 Good competed in amateur grappling again in March 2024, losing via submission to a choke.